sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ### Provisioners section

-Next part is interesting, and will be covered later by providing you the script for `requirements.sh`:
+Next part is interesting.
+The script for `requirements.sh` will come later:

 ```json
 "provisioners": [